\"Writing.Com

 Let it be known, that in the year 2025, the world was divided between the Survivors and the Forgotten.

 The Survivors were the groups of people united after the Annihilation.
-They lived in the Untouched areas that were sheltered and protected by the mountains, canyons, and valleys.
+They lived in the Untouched areas sheltered and protected by the mountains, canyons, and valleys.
 They were Unpolluted and carried with them all the Old Ways.

 It was in this land of death and destruction that a man emerged from the ashes and began to rally the dying people into a formidable group.
 His name was Will Shepard, and he had the uncanny ability to reach into the hearts of anyone he spoke to, explain what needed to be done, and have that person follow him forever.
 They called him, The Shepherd, and he gathered his flock all about him with a promise of new life.

 He didn’t have the look of the other Forgotten.
-He was fresh and whole, as if he had never suffered the fate of which others had suffered.
+He was fresh and whole as if he had never suffered the fate of that others had suffered.
 He appeared to be completely free of any of the maladies that the others had endured.
-His hair was not falling out, but shone jet black.
+His hair was not falling out but shone jet black.
 His sharp teeth gleamed, shiny and white.
 But it was his eyes that grabbed you.
 They could penetrate into your very being and awaken a primal instinct sleeping deep within.
 He had a way with words too, that needed to be heard, and he spoke them to anyone who would listen.

 “If you drink of the water or eat of the food that was left behind from the Old Ways, you will surely die,” he said.
 “I offer an alternative, where Death will become your companion and friend, strengthen and nurture you throughout each day, and give you the life you so desperately crave.
 Follow me, and you shall live.”